We’re not like other firms.

 Our Pedestrian Accident Attorneys Are Ready To Help You

 No matter how badly you have been injured in a pedestrian accident, you can expect the insurance company to try to keep your payout as low as possible.
 The insurer may even deny a valid claim for compensation.
 When you work with Englander Peebles, however, we won’t back down.
 We will fight for what’s right.
-To learn more about how we can help you, contact our Fort Lauderdale personal injury firm today and receive a free consultation about your case.
+To learn more about how we can help you, contact our Fort Lauderdale personal injury attorneys today and receive a free consultation about your case.